nus-cs2113-AY2223S1/ip/docs/README.md

 ## Usage

 ### Program initialisation
-Upon startup you should see such welcome page.
+Upon startup you should see the welcome page and the possible commands.
 ```
 ____________________________________________________________
  ____        _